 We can assure you that Experian will only sell data that is compliant under the EU's GDPR processing rules.
 As one of the UK's largest data providers, you can trust Experian to only provide you with the highest quality marketing data, in accordance with the latest GDPR guidance.

-Experian are running a business-wide compliance programme to ensure we fully adhere to the requirements of GDPR, ahead of the new regulations enforcement date of May 25th, 2018.
+Experian have run a business-wide compliance programme to ensure we fully adhere to the requirements of GDPR, ahead of the new regulations enforcement date of May 25th, 2018.
 Both in the data management within our own business, as well as the provision of data to our customers.

 We are working with our data sources based on the current interpretation of GDPR, as defined by ICO.
 As further guidance is released by the ICO or the European Article 29 Working Party we analyse this and work through it, if necessary, with our suppliers.
 We will of course accommodate any new guidance criteria and we can assure you that Experian will only sell data that is compliant with this guidance.